phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 112733
+#Total Number of Tweets: 335324
-#Number of Trump Tweets: 79402
+#Number of Clinton Tweets: 112929
-#Number of Sanders Tweets: 75035
+#Number of Trump Tweets: 79614
-#Number of Cruz Tweets: 52544
+#Number of Sanders Tweets: 75165
-#Number of Rubio Tweets: 11569
+#Number of Cruz Tweets: 52689
-#Number of Carson Tweets: 3322
+#Number of Rubio Tweets: 11594
-#Total Number of Tweets:
+#Number of Carson Tweets: 3333
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---